Abbie E. Krebs-Wilkins

-Abbie E. Krebs-Wilkins (Jackson; after first marriage, DeCamp; after second marriage, Wood; after third marriage, Krebs; after fourth marriage, Wilkins; 1842–1924) was an American businesswoman.
+Abigail Elvenia Krebs-Wilkins (Jackson; after first marriage, DeCamp; after second marriage, Wood; after third marriage, Krebs; after fourth marriage, Wilkins; 1842–1924) was an American businesswoman.
 Arriving in California as a young child, she contributed to the success of business, personal, literary, and political affairs in San Francisco.
 After the death of her father, Capt.
 Jacob Green Jackson, Krebs-Wilkins became the president and active manager of Caspar Lumber Company, in Mendocino County.
 She also served as president of the Pacific Coast Women's Press Association.
 Krebs-Wilkins was actively affiliated with the Order of the Eastern Star for more than half a century.
 A wealthy woman, she was a patron of the arts and a philanthropist.

 Early life and education

 Abigail Elvenia Jackson was born in Providence, Rhode Island, on March 24, 1842.
 She was the only daughter of Capt.
 Jacob Green Jackson, and former wife of Henry Krebs; both gentlemen were notable citizens of San Francisco.

 As a young child, with her mother, Abbie came around Cape Horn, landing in San Francisco, at the corner of Montgomery and Washington streets, where she joined her father, Jacob G. Jackson, who had come two years earlier.

 Later, she returned East and graduated from a young ladies' seminary, an adjunct to Brown University, Providence, Rhode Island.